Welcome to today's edition of the Rush 24-7 podcast.

 Looking ahead, Ms. Rice writes, our most pressing challenge is to help the hundreds of thousands of displaced people within Lebanon to return to their homes and rebuild their lives.

-Sorry, we're how are we going to do that?
+How are we going to do that?

-Obviously, we could send in aid and this kind of stuff, but we have a huge bureaucracy, and uh it's going to be a long time before we pass the legislation or pass the authorization or what have meanwhile, the Iranians have already sent in a bunch of aid, and that's what the Hezbollah people are using to rebuild, quote unquote, the war-ravaged portions of southern Lebanon.
+Obviously, we could send in aid and this kind of stuff, but we have a huge bureaucracy, and it's going to be a long time before we pass the legislation or pass the authorization or what have.

-Um I don't think it's the most pressing problem either, but that's what she writes.
+But I don't think it's the most pressing problem either, but that's what she writes.

-I mean, the most pressing problem here is to uh help the hundreds of thousands of displaced people within Lebanon to return to their homes.
+I mean, the most pressing problem here is to help the hundreds of thousands of displaced people within Lebanon to return to their homes.

-Already we hear Hezbollah trying to claim victory, but others in Lebanon and across the region are asking themselves what Hezbollah's extremism has really achieved.
+Already, we hear Hezbollah trying to claim victory, but others in Lebanon and across the region are asking themselves what Hezbollah's extremism has really achieved.

-Uh, you want to hear another uh surreal story?
+You want to hear another surreal story?

 Muslim leaders yesterday called Governor Arnold Schwarzenegger disrespectful and insulting for ignoring their request to meet about the war in Lebanon so he could explain his appearance at a rally supporting Israel that was attended by thousands.

-Schwarzenegger and Los Angeles mayor Antonio Villarigosa spoke on the uh 23rd of July in front of the Jewish Federation of Greater Los Angeles building on Wilshire Boulevard.
+Schwarzenegger and Los Angeles mayor Antonio Villarigosa spoke on the 23rd of July in front of the Jewish Federation of Greater Los Angeles building on Wilshire Boulevard.

-On August 6th, two days after Muslim leaders held a news conference to complain that the mayor and governor had ignored several requests to talk.
+On August 6, two days after Muslim leaders held a news conference to complain that the mayor and governor had ignored several requests to talk.

-Uh the U.S. has spent millions of dollars in Yemen to help the government crack down on Islamic extremists who want to wage violent jihad against non-believers.
+The U.S. has spent millions of dollars in Yemen to help the government crack down on Islamic extremists who want to wage violent jihad against non-believers.

 There's just one problem with the strategy.